-The type or types of package to create when using the Package builder.
-In the case of multiple types, type should be a comma-separated string; SCons will try to build for all of those packages.
+The type of package to create when using the Package builder.
+Multiple types can be specified by using a comma-separated string, in which case SCons will try to build for all of those package types.
 Note this option is only available if the packaging tool has been enabled.